lexxyboi/temptracker/README.md

 This is a temperature tracker powered by arduino.
-A simple school projct
+A simple school project.